-If you don't have the Pharmacy Directory, you can get a copy from Customer Service (phone numbers are printed on the back cover of this booklet).
-At any time, you can call Customer Service to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at www.bluecrossnc.com/medicare-members.
+If you don't have the Provider/Pharmacy Directory, you can get a copy from your Healthcare Concierge (phone numbers are printed on the back cover of this booklet).
+At any time, you can call your Healthcare Concierge to get up-to-date information about changes in the pharmacy network.
+You can also find this information on our website at www.HealthTeamAdvantage.com, or download it from this website.
+Both your Healthcare Concierge and the website can give you the most up-to-date information about changes in our network pharmacies.